IVF IN THE CZECH REPUBLIC

-Infertility treatment regulations in Czech Republic are a bit more liberal than in the rest of the Europe countries.
-But of course there are some restrictions.
-If you think of taking up treatment in Czech Republic here are the legal regulations you need to know about:
+Infertility treatment regulations in the Czech Republic are a bit more liberal than in the rest of the European countries.
+But of course, there are some restrictions.
+If you think about and IVF in the Czech Republic here are the legal regulations you need to know about:

 - The current legislations state that the woman giving birth to the child is the legal mother.
 This means that by using egg donation the recipient carrying the child and delivering it is the child’s mother in the eyes of the law.

-- Donation of eggs or sperm is a voluntary act in which both the recipient and donor are anonymous.
+- The donation of eggs or sperm is a voluntary act in which both the recipient and donor are anonymous.
 The donor can only be a female between the age of 18 and 35 years and cannot be legally restricted.

 - The donor is not financially compensated.
 Only the expenses associated with the donation procedures are covered.

-- The clinics are obliged to keep the donors medical records for 30 years.
+- The clinics are obliged to keep the donors’ medical records for 30 years.
 Inspections are made to make sure the clinics oblige to these standards.
-Some groups of people are very concerned about the lack of long term medical control over the donor’s.
-This 30 year safeguard could prove that the donor’s do not suffer of medical trauma years after the procedures or if it shows poor impact on their health it will help to eliminate such trauma in the future.
+Some groups of people are very concerned about the lack of long-term medical control over the donors.
+This 30-year safeguard could prove that the donors do not suffer of medical trauma years after the procedures or if it shows a poor impact on their health it will help to eliminate such trauma in the future.

 a) are in conflict with the child’s postnatal development

 b) may shorten the life of the child

 c) could cause disability or other serious health problems